designerfuzzi/QC-Debug/README.md

-It seems quartz composer gets attention in development again, so it is important to have a propper collection of known bugs and until they may fanish away to have workarounds.
+It seems quartz composer gets attention in development again, so it is important to have a propper collection of known bugs and until they may vanish away to have some workaround.

 you can report issues